Plague Doctor

 Why

 My journal tells me: “I began the day by working on the Wakefield central map and by looking at plague doctor images….
 I absolutely MUST make a plague doctor mask and costume.
 The only thing is, why the hell haven’t I before?
 They look wondrously sinister and bizarrely, they were for real.
 I read that the medical term for the plague or Black Death, is still “Bubonic Plague”, and that you still only have a 50/50 survival rate.
 The symptoms are utterly horrific.
 And to think that so many people died in agony like that is just horrible.
 I can barely get my head round the horrors, or even that the doctors looked utterly terrifying by today’s standards.
-Even some of their gloves had fucking claws.
+Even some of their gloves had damn claws.
 I mean what the actual fuck?”

-A modern illustration of a Plague Doctor.
+An AI illustration of a Plague Doctor.

 An old etching of a Plague Doctor.